AlbertSuarez/covid19-bot/README.md

 2. [Dictdiffer](https://dictdiffer.readthedocs.io/en/latest/): used for checking data differences easier.
 3. [APScheduler](https://apscheduler.readthedocs.io/en/stable/): used for scheduling jobs in a certain time.
 4. [Twitter](https://python-twitter.readthedocs.io/en/latest/): used for posting tweets.
+5. [BeautifulSoup](https://pypi.org/project/beautifulsoup4/): used for scraping an HTML content.
+6. [Tor](https://2019.www.torproject.org/docs/debian.html.en): used for making requests anonymous using other IPs.
+7. [Fake User-Agent](https://pypi.org/project/fake-useragent/): used for using random User-Agent's for every request.

 ## Recommendations